 However, we both know that long-term goals are overall the hardest to keep.
 They take the most time, dedication, patience, and motivation in order to achieve.
 Even though these can be difficult, I find that they’re an important asset to achieving the life you desire.
 Having a long-term goal in mind will help you push through the tough times and shorter milestones.

 Despite the challenges, here are seven ways you can stay motivated and conquer the long-term goals in your life:

 What’s driving you to create this long-term goal?
 Why do you want to accomplish it in your life?
 Knowing and reminding yourself why you started can help you tap into your initial inspiration.
 This can help give you an extra push of motivation for the times you feel a bit uninspired.

-For example, I know that my ‘why’ behind creating this blog was to help as many twenty-somethings as possible grow and live their best lives.
+For example, I know that my ‘why’ behind creating my coaching business was to help as many women as possible grow and live their best lives.
 Sometimes I remind myself by looking back at old emails and messages on social media from readers who have expressed gratitude towards some of the content and advice I’ve produced through my blog.
 Remembering why I started and reconnecting with my purpose repeatedly helps me keep going when I’m feeling less than inspired every now and then.

 Form an Accountability Group

 Having other people to help you stay on track for your long-term goals can make a huge difference in your motivation.
 Knowing that there are others who are keeping you accountable for everything you need to accomplish gives you that extra push to follow through with your plans and goals.
 You can also provide accountability for the others in your group!